SimonJang/bragg-timeout/readme.md

 > Timeout middleware for bragg framework

-When AWS Lambda, a simple `Task timed out after x seconds` is logged.
-This is often looked over when setting alarms or when investigating issues.
-This middleware tries to resolve this problem by allowing the consumer of the middleware to perform an action at some point in time before the time out.
+When AWS Lambda times out, a simple `Task timed out after x seconds` is logged.
+This is often overlooked when setting CloudWatch alarms or when investigating issues.
+This middleware tries to resolve this problem by allowing the consumer of the middleware to perform an action at some point in time before the lambda reached the time out.

 ## Install